WattyRev/screen-saver/README.md

 The app is built to potentially support multiple types of screen savers.

 ### Videos Page
-The videos page in the application displays embedded videos and loops through them.
+The videos page in the application displays embedded videos and loops through them at random.
 The embedded videos are listed in videoEmbeds.json.

 ## Using this repository
 You can fork this repository then upload it to an Apache server that supports PHP.
 Modify the videoEmbeds.json file to add your own list of video embeds.